Why being in school matters

 - After seven unexcused absences in a month, or 10 in a year, the student will be referred to the district’s student welfare and attendance office, which is required to file a petition in juvenile court alleging a violation of Washington state’s mandatory attendance law.

 If an absence/tardy is not called in, the student must check in with the attendance office upon arrival and bring a note by the following day or he/she will be considered truant.
 Truancy is missing class or school without permission.

 A student is tardy when he or she enters the classroom after the tardy bell and within the first 15 minutes of class time.
 It is considered an unexcused absence if the student is more than 15 minutes late to class.
 Teachers will address the first four tardies before referring the student to an administrator for progressive discipline.

 Jason Lee Middle School is a closed campus.
-This means once a student arrives on campus, he or she may not leave without first giving written parental permission to the attendance office in the morning.
+This means once a student arrives on campus, they may not leave without first giving written parental permission to the attendance office in the morning.
 This includes students leaving campus after being dropped off by buses or parents in the morning.

 Parents/guardians should check in at the office and sign out their children when taking them out of school early.
 Failure to do so will result in truancy, regardless of later returning to school with a note from a parent/guardian.
 If the child returns during the school day, the parent/guardian should sign them in again at the office.

 Did you know?